Centrattic/pivotal-research/evaluating-probes/README.md

 UNDERSTAND THIS:
 * why is train + test together for 4_hist_fig_ismale 36941, but cache only saves like 36916 hashes or something?
 There is some train-test overlap -- if so, this is weird!!

+* there appear to be exactly 2 datapoints that are hash duplicates